hui-po-wang/ProgFed/README.md

 ```
 ------------------------------------
 ## Quick Start
-To quickly reproduce the main result of our work, follow the instructions below.
+To quickly reproduce the main result of our work, prepare the [datasets](#datasets) and follow the instructions below.

 - Modify the ```--data_path``` argument in ```main.py``` accordingly (or specify it in the scripts)
 - Run scripts